Brucellosis is caused by specific bacteria that infects domesticated animals. It can be spread to humans through:

 Your doctor may prescribe one or more antibiotics to control and prevent brucellosis.
 Antibiotics are given for up to six weeks.

-Surgery may be needed in patients with abscesses or an infection that does not respond to antibiotics.
+Surgery may be needed in people with abscesses or an infection that does not respond to antibiotics.

 To help reduce your chances of getting brucellosis, take the following steps: